-CHANGING CAREERS AFTER 50
+CHANGING CAREERS AT 50

-Everything you need to know to prepare for a new career in Digital Marketing
+Everything you need to know to prepare for a new

 Welcome to my guide on what to consider in a career change to Digital Marketing.
 If you are considering upskilling or changing careers to Digital Marketing, as I was, it might be to have access to remote/hybrid work.
 Another reason would be to add relevance to your skills in your current position at your company.
 A ton of people are thinking the same thing!
 First, though, you probably need to conduct an honest self-assessment.